TheLeaderDev/TheLeaderDev/README.md

 🌟 My Projects Are Here! <br>
 Here you can check out my published projects and hands-on work 🚀 <br>
-To see more examples and explore project details, be sure to visit my website:<a href="https://leaderdev.info/">🌐 LeaderDev.info</a> <br>
+To see more examples and explore project details, be sure to visit my website:<a target="_blank" href="https://leaderdev.info/">🌐 LeaderDev.info</a> <br>
 I’m always learning and exploring new technologies, and I share what I learn through practical and exciting projects. <br>
 Most of my projects are open-source and free, so you can easily use them and even get inspired! <br>
 If you’re interested in collaborating or have any questions about my projects, you can reach out to me directly through any of the contact methods below 💬